Updated on August 10, 2023

 If you have been arrested for or charged with indecent exposure in Texas, an experienced and detail-oriented Florence criminal defense attorney can help you identify the best defense strategy for your particular case.
 Some of the best defenses to indecent exposure charges include the following claims:

 Lack of Exposure

-When facing indecent exposure charges, the accused may argue that their genitals were not actually exposed.
-Without any photographs or videos, the prosecution may not be able to prove beyond a reasonable doubt that the defendant’s private parts were exposed and they had the intent to arouse others.
+When facing indecent exposure charges, the accused may argue that his or her genitals were not actually exposed.
+Without any photographs or videos, the prosecution may not be able to prove beyond a reasonable doubt that the defendant’s private parts were exposed and that he or she intended to arouse others.

 Lack of Intent

 You cannot be convicted of indecent exposure if you lacked the intent to arouse or gratify sexual desire.
 For example, if you accidentally took your swimsuit off while attempting to remove other outer clothing near a pool, you may not be charged with indecent exposure unless you exposed your genitals on purpose.

 For more information about the lack of intent defense, read “Is It Criminal Intent or an Honest Mistake?”

 A mental illness is a defense to indecent exposure charges in Texas.
 Those diagnosed with mental illnesses cannot face criminal charges because they lack the mental capacity to understand what they do.